microsoft/WhatTheHack/001-IntroToKubernetes/Student/00-prereqs.md

         - Must be at least version 2.7.x
         - **NOTE:** If you’re running into issues running Azure CLI command on Windows, disable Global Protect (VPN)
     - Visual Studio Code
-- **NOTE:** You can start the next challenge even if this one is still running by using the the Azure Cloud Shell.
+- **NOTE:** You can start the next challenge even if this one is still running by using the Azure Cloud Shell.
 - **Tip:** You can complete almost all of the challenges with the Azure Cloud Shell!
 But be a good cloud architect and make sure you have experience installing the tools locally.

 ## Success Criteria